eldoy/flekk/README.md

 All test and setup files live in the `$APP_ROOT/test` directory, and written with [weblang.](https://github.com/eldoy/weblang)

-Test files must en with `.test.yml`, for example `project.test.yml`.
+Test files must end with `.test.yml`, for example `project.test.yml`.
 Setup files, which can be included in test files, must end with `.setup.yml`, like in `login.setup.yml`.

 ### Config